 Prior convictions and child custody

-The Texas Family Code specifically states that it is not in the best interests of a child for you as a parent to have unsupervised visits with your child if a court finds that there is credible evidence of a pattern of past or present neglect or abuse of a child or spouse by you.
+The Texas Family Code states explicitly that it is not in the best interests of a child for you as a parent to have unsupervised visits with your child if a court finds that there is credible evidence of a pattern of past or present neglect or abuse of a child or spouse by you.
 This means that the deck is stacked against you from the start of your case.
 You would need to either diminish the effect of domestic violence or provide evidence as to why this conviction or history of domestic violence should not trigger this presumption against you.

 The effect of a drug or alcohol conviction on your child custody case